rohitsardessai/rp2040/README.md

-# rp2040
+# RP2040 Breakout board

+### Publish data from an HTML form into a Firebase realtime database

-Breakout board for the Raspberry Pi RP2040 microcontroller
+Breakout board for the RP2040 microcontroller with minimal circuitry.
+The repository contains Eagle board files and libraries.

+Features:
+- RP2040
+- MPU9250 9 DoF IMU
+- User button and LED